projectman14/mantra-submission/README.md

 #### How our PayMaster works?

 By decoupling gas fees from users, paymasters facilitate smoother onboarding, especially for newcomers, and enable more complex transaction scenarios, such as those involving meta-transactions.
-Currently our pay master works on PBK token which is cw20 base token but we will be extending it to work with any token of user's choice.
+The user can currently fill in token address and symbol of a CW20 token of their choice whose decimals is set to 6, which will currently be priced at, for demonstration purposes, 1 token = 1 dollar.